yemiobolo/Alpha-Airline-Analysis/README.md

 ![](https://github.com/yemiobolo/Alpha-Airline-Analysis/blob/main/Flight%20folder/PngItem_57732.png)

 ## Introduction
 This is an analysis of an Airline called the Alpha Airline that I recently completed.
-The project involves data extraction, cleaning, analysis and visualization to derive actionable insights and answer crucial questions in order to help the store make data driven decisions, using Microsoft Excel.
+The project involves data extraction, cleaning, analysis and visualization to derive actionable insights and answer crucial questions in order to help the airline make data driven decisions, using Microsoft Excel and Power BI.
 This project has helped to enhance my data analytics skills.

 ## Business Problem
 1. How many flights use the A319 aircraft?